 Worst thing about it: The collectors are very assertive.
 They will be visiting the residence or the workplace if the borrower doesn’t pay.
-The neighbors and the family of Pedro may become the unwitting witnesses of him trying to explain his situation.
+The neighbors and family of Pedro may become unwitting witnesses of him trying to explain his situation.

 How to prevent it: Pay the debt before the due date or during the previous stage.

 In case it happens: Pay the debt directly to the collector as soon as possible or agree on a new payment date.
 In this case, Pedro should keep his promise.